 In 2021, FOLAR developed a Climate Change Adaptation Plan to help us look through the lens of climate change impacts to be sure we are developing the most sustainable system and making sound investments in our park and trail system.
 The Appomattox River Trail was also recognized in Virginia’s first Coastal Resilience Master Plan, making a connection between the importance of recreational open space and community resilience.

-Anyone can become a river champion!
-If you live on the Appomattox River, or just enjoy spending time on the river, then sign up to be on our River Champion list.
-In 2022, FOLAR kicked off the River Champions Program with a 3-part workshop series for riverfront owners and river lovers alike.
+Do you own property along the Appomattox River corridor?
+We’re gathering people like you together to unite as a community group, “Riverfront Champions,” where we can share river care resources, learn from each other about preserving views while reducing erosion and strengthening shorelines, and ultimately, work together to protect our shared resource.
+Sign up for the Riverfront Champions group email list to connect and communicate about river care resources, upcoming workshops/volunteering opportunities/events, and other issues of interest.
+In 2022, FOLAR kicked off the Riverfront Champions Program with a 3-part workshop series for riverfront owners and river lovers alike.
 Listed below are the presentation topics and additional resources.
-Pleas let us know if there are any topics that you would like to see at future River Champions programs.
+Please let us know if there are any topics that you would like to see at future Riverfront Champions programs.

 INVASIVE & NATIVE PLANTS